Well, even distinguished and experienced and all that make mistakes.

 Go ahead.

-Okay, I I work in the defense industry here in Huntsville, and I hold a security clearance, and I'm wondering even if uh Representative Hastings will be able to get a security clearance based on his past.
+Okay, I work in the defense industry here in Huntsville, and I hold a security clearance, and I'm wondering even if Representative Hastings will be able to get a security clearance based on his past.

-They're members of Congress.
+They are members of Congress.

-They're in the majority, they control the money.
+They control the money.

-The Pentagon's gonna give them a clearance.
+The Pentagon is going to give them a clearance.

 This guy is a prime target of espionage.